KCnick/devops-test-21/README.md

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve --ssl` to run localhost on https Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 (See [configure](#configure))